Community & Environment

 Kia ora!
-Here at Flo & Frankie, we believe businesses have a responsibility to look after our people and our planet as well as making a profit.
-We’re on a journey to keep improving in all 3 areas, and we’d love to share this with you.
-We understand there are some huge issues facing the world right now, and that we all need to make some changes, with an ethic of Kaitiakitanga.
+The Flo family believe businesses have a responsibility to look after our people and our planet as well as making a profit.
+We’re on a journey to keep learning how we can better support communities and reduce our impact on the environment, and we’d love to share this with you.
+We understand there are some huge issues facing the world right now, and that we all need to make some changes.
 As an industry, fashion and clothing is a major contributor to these major problems, and we want to help change that.
-The purpose of kaitiakitanga is to ensure sustainability (of the whānau, hapu or iwi) in physical, spiritual, economic and political terms.

 The power of working collectively

 We are acutely aware of how our feedback towards brands and their sustainability practices are extremely important.
-Our team are using the values set out in our Ethical Edit, to encourage and hāpai (support) our brands to work towards using more ethical and sustainable practices (if they aren’t already).
+Our team are using the values set out in our Ethical Edit, to encourage and support our brands to work towards using more ethical and sustainable practices (if they aren’t already).
 From the raw materials, to the processes, to their final product and their packaging, we have communicated and suggested specific ethical and sustainable alternatives, to give them a chance to incorporate these into their businesses.

 Our influence varies across the different brands, for many smaller NZ brands, we may be their biggest retailer, giving us a lot more impact with the feedback we give them.
 Whereas for many, we are just a small one of their hundreds of Australasian stockists, buying a much smaller amount compared to bigger, international retailers, giving us much less power and influence.

 We’ve built this pillar with the belief that everyone is worthy of love and that together the POWER OF KINDNESS can make a whole lot of difference in this world.
 Check out the work we've done to support the local and international organisations here.

 Flo Family in Nepal in 2018, visiting Share & Care's work.